nisharai26/nisharai26/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently on my tech profile.
+- 🔭 I’m currently working on my tech profile.
 - 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on various project in my group.
 - 🤔 I’m looking for help with